dogsbodytech/pi-display/README.md

-# Create a Raspberry Pi Display on Raspbian Debian using Jessie and the Chromium browser
+# Create a Raspberry Pi Display on Raspbian Debian using Buster and the Chromium browser

 We use this for [our office Warboard](https://www.dogsbody.com/blog/the-warboard/) which is not only locked down to certain IP addresses but also uses the latest SSL protocols and ciphers.
-The stock chromium on Raspberry Pi wasn't up to date (v22 when the current version is v51) and didn't support the latest security protocols.

-This repo used to use the epiphany browser instead which was more up to date (but not as stable).
-Now (28 Sep 2016) the Raspberry Pi team have [released PIXEL](https://www.raspberrypi.org/blog/introducing-pixel/) which includes a *much* more up to date version of the Chromium browser
+This install also downloads and compiles the latest [cec-client](https://github.com/Pulse-Eight/libcec) that allows you to turn the TV on and off each day via cron.

-This install also downloads and compiles the latest cec-client that allows you to turn the TV on and off each day via cron.
+This repo used to use the epiphany browser as the stock chromium on Raspbian wasn't up to date and didn't used to support the latest security protocols.
+Now the Raspberry Pi team have [released PIXEL](https://www.raspberrypi.org/blog/introducing-pixel/) which includes a *much* more up to date version of the Chromium browser so we have returned to that.

 ## Installation ##

-1. Install the latest Raspbian Debian Jessie Lite (Last tested with 2016-11-25-raspbian-jessie-lite.zip)
+1. Install the latest Raspbian Debian Buster Lite (Last tested with 2019-09-26-raspbian-buster-lite.zip)

    You can always grab the latest from  https://downloads.raspberrypi.org/raspbian_lite_latest